rio/enabling-experimentation-talk/README.md

 # Part 2: The cuttlefish

+Now that you've created the pull request the magic will happen.
+The pull request will trigger a new environment to be created for you separate from all other environments but including the version change.
+This is an asynchronous process so it will take a couple of minutes to complete.
+In the mean time other CI processes could run, like linting, builds or tests.

 1. Wait for the orange `Some checks haven't completed yet` message to appear.

     ![Wait for the checks](./assets/wait-for-checks.png)